puncsky/system-design-and-architecture/en/61-what-is-apache-kafka.md

 comments: true
 categories: system design
 language: en
-abstract: "Apache Kafka is a distributed streaming platform, which can be used for logging by topics, messaging system geo-replication or stream processing.
+description: "Apache Kafka is a distributed streaming platform, which can be used for logging by topics, messaging system geo-replication or stream processing.
 It is much faster than other platforms due to its zero-copy technology."
 references:
   - https://kafka.apache.org/intro
   - http://www.michael-noll.com/blog/2014/08/18/apache-kafka-training-deck-and-tutorial/